-I am a quilter, my business is designing quilts, selling my finished works of art and patterns.
+I am a quilter, my business is designing quilts, selling my finished works and patterns.

 Sometimes it’s a grind.

 Because it can be a grind, I often seek motivation and positive messaging to get me through those days.

 On one of those occasions I came across this quote by Mike Rodriquez in Success Magazine recently